emacsomancer/emacsomancer/README.md

 I have specialised advanced training in Linguistics (PhD, Illinois, 2011) and Cognitive Science (MA, Johns Hopkins, 2004), and work especially on issues of formal semantics and its interaction with syntax, as well as language variation/change, formulaic language/templatic language, and quantity- and temporal-related particles.
 [See further: https://lambda-y.net ]

-I have experience in a number of languages, from BASIC to C to #Python to #Lua, but am particularly interested in Lisp/Lisp-family/Lisp-like languages, including especially #CommonLisp, #GuileScheme, #Racket, #Fennel, #Clojure and #ClojureScript.
+I have experience in a number of languages, from BASIC to C to Python to Lua, but am particularly interested in Lisp/Lisp-family/Lisp-like languages, including especially [Common Lisp](https://github.com/CodyReichert/awesome-cl)†, (Guile)[https://www.gnu.org/software/guile/]‡ and other [Schemes](https://github.com/schemedoc/awesome-scheme), [Racket](https://racket-lang.org/), [Fennel](https://fennel-lang.org/), [Clojure](https://clojure.org/) and [ClojureScript](https://clojurescript.org/).

+†: Including the wonderful window mangage [StumpWM](https://stumpwm.github.io/), written in and endlessly extendable using Common Lisp.
+‡: Including the Guile-centric OS, [Guix](https://guix.gnu.org/), which I have contributed packages to, and maintain [a channel of not-yet-upstreamed things](https://github.com/emacsomancer/guix-jittery-miscellany)...
 <!--
 <picture>
   <source